How to Select Precise Colors with Pickers and Libraries

 In other programs, such as Photoshop or Illustrator, we can indeed enter CMYK values directly; since these are often what businesses use for print ads, they work fine.

-Though Pantone is probably the most recognized name in the business, the important thing is one can select the appropriate library, then the color, usually by number or letter, and click OK.
+Pantone is probably the most recognized name in the business.
+But the important thing is one can select the appropriate library, then the color by number/letter, and click OK.
 It is then ready to use.
 In many cases, it will automatically add to the user’s swatches, or can be easily dragged into same.
-The main downside, as it were, is that the colors one brings in normally save at the document level, so a custom color library must occasionally be saved outside the document one is working in to be more widely available.
+The main downside is, the colors one brings in normally save at the document level.
+So a custom color library must occasionally be saved outside the document one is working in to be more widely available.
 But most programs that have color library selections allow for this.